kentddaniel/dot-pandoc/README.md

 ## Installation and usage (KD):

-What I had to do:

-- You need to install pandoc and three pandoc filters.
+- Install pandoc and three pandoc filters.
 Install these using Homebrew.
     - Pandoc and the first filters two are easy:
       ```
       brew install pandoc